 Gift of Life Family House serves as a “home away from home” for transplant patients and their families by providing temporary, affordable lodging, and supportive services to those who travel to Philadelphia, Pennsylvania for transplant-related care.
 Gift of Life Family House is a 501(c)(3) non-profit charitable organization.

-For more than 44 years, Gift of Life Donor Program—a federally designated non profit organ procurement organization—has served as the link in Eastern Pennsylvania, Southern New Jersey, and Delaware, connecting patients awaiting organ and tissue transplants and those who donate these precious gifts of life.
+For more than 45 years, Gift of Life Donor Program—a federally designated nonprofit organ procurement organization—has served as the link in eastern Pennsylvania, southern New Jersey, and Delaware, connecting patients awaiting organ and tissue transplants and those who donate these precious gifts of life.

-Since 1974, Gift of Life Donor Program has coordinated more than 47,000 organs for transplant and approximately one million tissue transplants that have resulted from Gift of Life donors.
+Since 1974, Gift of Life Donor Program has coordinated more than 50,000 organs for transplant and approximately 1.5 million tissue transplants that have resulted from Gift of Life donors.

 Recognizing the critical need for affordable accommodations and supportive services for transplant families, Gift of Life Donor Program and the Transplant Foundation collaborated to open a unique lodging facility for transplant candidates, recipients, family members, and living donors.
 That facility, Gift of Life Family House, officially opened its doors to transplant families in July 2011 in the Old City neighborhood of Philadelphia.

 A World Leader

 For the 12th consecutive year, Gift of Life is the nation’s leading organ procurement organization, coordinating the most life-saving organs for transplant among all 58 U.S. OPOs.
 It represents an ongoing legacy of new beginnings from grieving families to those awaiting the “gift of life.”